Filip-Djakovic/stm32-temp-sensor-rust-can/README.md

 > [!NOTE]
 > **Note**: If we used SSH to connect to the Raspberry Pi, we will need to cross-compile our code for the ARM architecture.
 Once it is cross-compiled, we will copy it to the Raspberry Pi.
 The scp command can be used for copying.

+> [!NOTE]
+> **Note**:To successfully integrate the MCP2515 with the Raspberry Pi, we need to add the following lines to the boot/config.txt file